nikbearbrown/CSYE_7270_Building_Virtual_Environments/TA_Contest_Fall_23/tutorial_0002657703/README.md

 <br>

 This tutorial aims to demonstrate how to realize character movements in Unity Engine, whichh is one of most basic functions in any games.
 In this project, a character from Unity Asset Store is used as an example, and the entire project file can be download from [Google drive](https://drive.google.com/file/d/1YLikoaRcjS-FViOHQH-A6wQJaJki-yGG/view?usp=drive_link).
+This tutorial is based on a almost completed project Some parts of the tutorial may not detailed, so if any problems in following up, plz reach out me on Github.

 <br>